Licensing the Cybersecurity Sustainability Standard™ and Framework™

 Without an active license, you may not:

-Create derivative models, courses, or certifications
+Create derivative models, methodologies, courses, or certifications based on the Standard or Framework

-Represent your organization as “authorized” or “certified”
+Represent your organization as "authorized," "certified," or "aligned" without a formal license

 Who Licensing Is For